Oyster omelettes from around Singapore

 Image credit: @jt6263

-A product of refining their craft for 30 years and counting, Lim’s Fried Oyster is one of Singapore’s most well-known oyster omelette stalls located in an equally popular food centre – Besah Food Centre.
-The Orh Luak here ($5) is more moist than their counterparts, but retains its flavour with a compact and crisp edging.
+A product of refining their craft for 30 years and counting, Lim’s Fried Oyster is one of Singapore’s most well-known oyster omelette stalls located in an equally popular food centre, Berseh Food Centre.
+The Orh Luak here (from $5) is moister than their counterparts but retains its flavour with a compact and crisp edging.
 Don’t ask us how they do it; we too have no idea how such dichotomies exist so harmoniously either!

 Address: 166 Jalan Besar, #01-32, Berseh Food Centre, Singapore 208877